bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/005-git-configuration.md

         email = bobby@bobbyiliev.com
 ```

-You can even change the file manually with your favourite text editor, but I personally prefer to use the `git config` command to prevent any syntax problems.
+You can even change the file manually with your favorite text editor, but I personally prefer to use the `git config` command to prevent any syntax problems.

 ### The `.git` directory

 Whenever you initialize a new project or clone one from GitHub, it would have a `.git` directory where all of the Git commits would be recorded at and also a `config` file where the configuration settings for the particular project would be stored at.

-You could use the `ls` command to chekc the contents of the `.git` folder:
+You could use the `ls` command to check the contents of the `.git` folder:

 ```
 ls .git